• Mental Health

 Symptoms of Persistent Complex Bereavement Disorder

-A person with persistent complex bereavement disorder will have uncomfortable levels of sadness, confusion, anger, denial, and yearning triggered by the loss of their loved one, but when a person has endured a meaningful loss, it is challenging to differentiate between typical and problematic grief.
-They may not view their symptoms as odd or abnormal, despite the negative toll these symptoms have on their physical and mental health.
+A person with persistent complex bereavement disorder will have uncomfortable levels of sadness, confusion, anger, denial, and yearning triggered by the loss of their loved one, but when someone has endured a meaningful loss, it’s challenging to differentiate between typical and problematic grief.
+They may not view their symptoms as odd or abnormal, despite the negative toll of these grief symptoms on physical and mental health.

 The proposed symptoms of persistent complex bereavement disorder are numerous and specific to ensure that typical grief reactions do not become pathologized by mental health professionals or others.
 The experience of PCBD must be disproportionate with the expected grief reactions based on age, culture, and religion.1